paich64/C64MEGA65/README.md

 ### Convenience

-* On-Screen-Menu via the MEGA65's <kbd>Help</kbd> key to mount disk images and to configure the core
+* On-Screen-Menu via the MEGA65's <kbd>Help</kbd> key to mount `*.d64`
+  disk images, load and run `*.crt` cartridges, directly run `*.prg` programs and to configure the core
-* Realtime switching between a 6581 SID and a 8580 SID
+* Realtime switching between 6581/8580 mono SID and several stereo SID options
 * Realtime switching between 6526 CIA and 8521 CIA
 * CRT filter: Optional visual scan lines via HDMI so that the output looks more like an old monitor or TV including authentic anti-aliasing